This article explains how library administrators can configure relations in AODocs

-The relations feature lets you create links between documents (items) that are related to each other.
+Relations lets you create links between documents (items) that are related to each other.

 Note: You can customize where relations are displayed on the document page.
 For example, a relation may be the parent task of a sub-task and it may make sense to display the related item at the very top of the screen, leaving other relations in less prominent positions.
-To do this, contact the AODocs Support team by email at support@aodocs.com or open a ticket.
+To do this, contact the AODocs Support team by email at mailto:support@aodocs.com" or open a ticket.

 As a library administrator, you can: